vananya12/Code01_Problem-Statement-2/README.md

 ○ Som eone answers their question

-○ Som eone com m ents on their answer
+○ Someone comments on their answer

-○ Som eone m entions them using @user name
+○ Someone mentions them using @user name

 The icon shows the num ber of unread notifications